adrianco12/adrianco12/README.md

-# 👋 Hey there, I'm Adrian Cortez
+# 👋 Hi!
+I'm Adrian Cortez

 I'm a **Cybersecurity** and **Software Development** student, aspiring to become a **SOC Analyst** or **Cybersecurity Analyst**, helping organizations detect, respond to, and prevent cyber threats.